Torsion bar suspension: types and features. What is torsion bar suspension

 General terms

-Torsion bar suspension is a special torsion-type metal shafts that work in torsion.
+Torsion bar suspension refers to special torsion-type metal shafts that work in torsion.

-One of their ends is fixed to the chassis, while the other is mounted on a lever that is fixed completely perpendicularly and is connected to the axle.
-The suspension of the type in question is made of steel that has been pre-treated in the appropriate temperature conditions...
-Due to this, during torsion, the suspension is able to withstand significant loads.
+One of their ends is fixed to the chassis, while the other is mounted on a lever, which is fixed completely perpendicular, and is connected to the axle.
+The type of suspension in question is made from steel that has been pre-treated in the appropriate manner. temperature conditions.
+Thanks to this, during torsion, the suspension is able to withstand significant loads.
 In fact, the main principle of operation of this suspension can be considered the effect on bending.

 As a rule, the torsion beam is located longitudinally or transversely.
 If we are talking about the longitudinal type of placement, then it is used on large cars.
-Most often, we are talking about trucks in which a significant load on the chassis is provided.
-And here cars, in general, they use the transverse arrangement of this suspension, and even on the rear wheel drive.
+Most often, we are talking about trucks that place a significant load on the chassis.
+And here cars

-Some car models use a torsion bar suspension in order to carry out automatic leveling by means of the motor.
-He, as it were, pulls together the beams, giving additional rigidity.
+Some car models use a torsion bar suspension to perform automatic leveling via a motor.
+It, as it were, tightens the beams, giving additional rigidity.
 The specific efficiency is determined by the speed of movement and the condition of the road.

-The suspension, in which the height adjustment can be carried out, can be applied when changing wheels.
-The fact is that a car or other vehicle is lifted by means of three wheels, while the fourth wheel will be lifted without the help of a jack.
+The suspension, which can be adjusted in height, can be used when changing wheels.
+The fact is that a car or other vehicle is lifted by three wheels, while the fourth wheel will be lifted without the help of a jack.

-This type of suspension usually takes up significantly less space than a spring suspension, which is called MacPherson strut.
-And, of course, it is important to remember that the torsion bar suspension is one of the easiest to operate and maintain.
+A suspension of this type, as a rule, takes up significantly less space than a spring suspension, which is called MacPherson strut.
+And, of course, it is important to remember that torsion bar suspension is one of the easiest to operate and maintain.

-In a situation where such a suspension is loose, then adjusting it can be very simple.
-For this, a conventional wrench is used.
-You only need to get under the car to tighten the necessary bolts.
-But, here you need to remember that overtightening of the bolts is fraught with a very rigid course of the car in the future.
-This is the main pros and cons of the torsion bar suspension.
+In a situation where such a suspension has become loose, it can be adjusted very simply.
+To do this, use a regular wrench.
+All you have to do is crawl under the car to tighten the necessary bolts.
+But here you need to remember that excessive tightening of the bolts can lead to a very rough ride of the car in the future.
+This is the main pros and cons of torsion bar suspension.

 But what is a torsion bar?

-Now you need to figure out what this torsion bar is, which became the basis of such a popular suspension.
-In fact, this is just an elastic metal element that works, as we have already said, for twisting.
+Now we need to figure out what this torsion bar is, which became the basis of such a popular suspension.
+In fact, it is just an elastic element made of metal that, as we have already said, works to twist.

-Basically, this is a metal rod that has a circular cross-section with a special splined-type connection at its ends.
-In some cases, a torsion bar can consist of a set of plates and rods, as well as a beam that has the desired cross-section.
+Basically, this is a metal rod that has a circular cross-section with a special spline type connection at its ends.
+In some cases, a torsion bar may consist of a set of plates and rods, as well as a beam that has the desired cross-section.

-And this is what the torsion itself looks like
+And this is what the torsion bar itself looks like

-The appearance of the torsion bar from the car Mitsubishi Pajero
+External view of a torsion bar from a Mitsubishi Pajero car

-Highly important feature The torsion bar can be considered that it can be used to adjust the height of the body.
-Of course, in high-tech cars, this parameter can hardly be called very important, but many classic vehicles, as well as those cars that are designed to provide the ability to travel in the most difficult conditions, make great use of this opportunity.
+Very important feature The torsion bar can be considered to be that it can be used to adjust the height of the body.
+Of course, in high-tech cars this parameter can hardly be called very important, but many classic vehicles, as well as those cars that are designed to provide the ability to travel in the most difficult conditions, make excellent use of this opportunity.

-Speaking about the torsion beam, which occupies a special place in the suspension design, it must be said that its guiding device is a pair trailing arms, which are attached to the body on one side and to the wheel hubs on the other.
-The beam itself is U-shaped, so you can count on maximum rigidity and strength.
-Flexural strength will be stronger than torsional strength.
+Speaking about the torsion beam, which occupies a special place in the suspension design, it must be said that its guiding device is considered to be a pair trailing arms, which are attached to the body on one side and to the wheel hubs on the other.
+The beam itself has a U-shaped cross-section, so you can count on maximum rigidity and strength.
+The bending strength will be stronger than the torsional strength.
 Therefore, the wheels can move vertically, independently of each other.

-A short video on what a torsion bar suspension is:
+A short video explaining what a torsion bar suspension is:

-Automotive suspension is a system that connects the wheels to the frame or monocoque body of a vehicle.
-It consists of elastic elements, nodes guiding the wheel travel (hinged levers that hold wheel hubs, or one-piece bridges with rods) and shock absorbers.
-Depending on the elastic elements used, there are leaf, spring, air and torsion bar suspension.
-Let's consider the principle of operation of the latter in more detail.
+A car suspension is a system that connects the wheels to the frame or supporting body of the car.
+It consists of elastic elements, units that guide the movement of the wheels (hinge-mounted levers that hold wheel hubs, or one-piece axles with rods) and shock absorbers.
+Depending on the elastic elements used, there are spring, spring, pneumatic and torsion bar suspension.
+Let's look at the operating principle of the latter in more detail.

-Sometimes one suspension element takes over the functions of several devices, for example, the good old multi-leaf springs are at the same time an elastic and a guiding element, and due to the friction of the sheets against each other, even a little shock-absorbing component.
+Sometimes one suspension element takes on the functions of several devices, for example, the good old multi-leaf springs are at the same time an elastic and guiding element, and due to the friction of the sheets against each other, they even have a slightly shock-absorbing component.

-However, in the undercarriage modern cars each of these functions is usually performed by various nodes...
-But today we are interested in the torsion bar suspension, its pros and cons.
-The principle of operation of such a suspension was applied in the thirties of the last century.
+However, in the chassis modern cars each of these functions is usually performed various nodes.
+But today we are interested in torsion bar suspension, its pros and cons.
+The operating principle of such a suspension was applied in the thirties of the last century.
 It was first implemented at the same time in the chassis of a Citroen car.
-After some time, this design interested German automakers, so the principle of its operation was used to create the chassis of the Volkswagen "Beetle".
+After some time, this design became of interest to German automakers, so the principle of its operation was used to create the chassis of the Volkswagen Beetle.
 Torsion bars were once used in the suspension of the heavy Soviet KV tank and the German Panther.
-From domestic cars The legendary Zaporozhets, the ZIL truck, and the four-wheel drive small car LUAZ, nicknamed the lunar rover by motorists, had a torsion bar suspension.
+From domestic cars The legendary Zaporozhets, the ZIL truck, and the all-wheel drive LUAZ subcompact, nicknamed by car enthusiasts the Lunokhod, had a torsion bar suspension.

-What kind of suspension is called a torsion bar
+What type of suspension is called torsion bar?

-Torsion(from French. torsion- twisting, twisting) - a rod that works for twisting and performs the functions of a spring.
-It allows high torsional stresses and significant torsion angles of several tens of degrees.
-Manufactured from spring steel with subsequent heat treatment.
+Torsion(from French torsion- twisting, torsion) - a rod that works to twist and performs the functions of a spring.
+It allows high torsional stresses and significant twist angles of several tens of degrees.
+Made from spring steel with subsequent heat treatment.

-Torsion bars are often rod round and square, or, which is less common, - recruited from several plates of spring steel, like springs, but working for twisting.
-Round rods at one end usually have a spline knurling for attaching them to the levers, and for attaching to a supporting element (frame or body), the other end has either slots or a profile that differs from the round one.
-The spline knurled area is usually made larger in diameter than the main rod for more secure attachment.
-The torsion bar suspension is independent or semi-independent, as in the photo.
-An independent torsion bar suspension is more commonly used at the front of a vehicle.
+Torsion bars are more often rods of round and square cross-section or, which is less common, made up of several plates of spring steel, like springs, but working to twist.
+Round rods at one end usually have a splined knurl for attaching them to levers, and for attaching to a supporting element (frame or body), the other end has either splines or a profile that differs from the round one.
+For more reliable fastening, the spline knurled section is usually made with a larger diameter than that of the main rod.
+Torsion bar suspension can be independent or semi-independent, as in the photo.
+Independent torsion bar suspension is most often used at the front of the car.
 Semi-independent torsion bar suspension (torsion beam) is often found in the rear of front-wheel drive vehicles.
-The principle of operation of a torsion bar is the same as that of springs.
-Only the spring stores energy by compressing, and the torsion bar is twisting.
+The operating principle of a torsion bar is the same as a spring.
+Only the spring stores energy by compressing, and the torsion bar by twisting.

-Torsion bars in independent suspension have the following advantages in comparison with other elastic elements:
+Torsion bars in independent suspension have the following advantages compared to other elastic elements:

-• Greater smoothness thanks to better performance deformation.
-This provides a non-linear increase in stiffness, depending on the amount of twisting, that is, at the end of the stroke, the suspension becomes stiffer, which softens its impact on the bumper.
+• Greater running smoothness achieved thanks to best characteristics deformation.
+This ensures a nonlinear increase in rigidity, depending on the amount of twist, that is, at the end of the stroke the suspension becomes stiffer, which softens its impact on the bump stop.

 • Simplicity of design.